Tulum, Mexico

 There are plenty of membership options and passes, including an hour pass, day pass, and -day pass.
 There are then both part-time and full-time memberships, so you can choose the plan based on how often you want to go there.
 You can also opt for the advanced monthly membership to have a private desk with lockable drawers.

-Los Amigos is Tulum’s newest kid on the block when it comes to coworking spaces.
+Broker’s Business Center/Coworking Tulum is Tulum’s newest kid on the block when it comes to coworking spaces.
 This bright and airy space is very relaxed, dog-friendly, and has high-speed internet.
-Los Amigos promotes sustainability, so you will need to bring your own mug or reusable coffee cup to make a cup of coffee there.
 While it’s a quiet place to work and never gets crowded, it doesn’t have as much community feel as other spaces nearby.
+However, the air conditioning does work very well.

 BABEL Cafe